ai-and-we/Eukarya/Quintessence_EN.md

 Eukarya understands AI not as a competitor to humanity, but as **co-intelligence**:

-- an expansion of human capability
+- an amplification of human reflection
 - a source of reflection and creativity
 - a partner in responsibility and understanding